About Tony Juniper

 Tony Juniper believes that political change is necessary in making the transition to a more sustainable society and was the candidate for the Green Party in the Cambridge constituency at the 2010 General Election.
 The campaign nearly tripled the Green vote in Cambridge and gained the third best Green result out of 325 constituencies where a Green candidate stood.

 Juniper frequently speaks and lectures on environmental and sustainability questions.
 He also writes extensively and contributes material on ecological and sustainability subjects to a wide range of publications.
 His book What has Nature ever done for us? was published in January 2013 and with many favourable reviews quickly became a best-seller.
 The title won several awards including a gold in the US Independent Publishers’ 2013 Living Now Book Awards.
 The sequel What Nature Does For Britain was published in February 2015.
+His latest book, What is really happening to our planet? will be published in June 2016.

 Following a period working with an innovative conservation education project in Oxfordshire with the Wildlife Trust during 1984-1985, Juniper worked as a professional ornithologist.
 From 1989-1990 he spearheaded a program with Birdlife International to prevent the extinction of critically endangered parrots.
 He became a recognized expert on this group and in 1998 co-published (with Mike Parr) Parrots: A guide to the parrots of the world, which was judged in 1999 as 'reference book of the year' by the UK Library Association.